bqultra/F1-Album/README.md

 ### Consructors dictionary

-There is a dictionary that stores constructor names and their shortcuts which are then used to pick constructor in UIPickerView and also to load their logo on the top of an App.
+There is a dictionary that stores constructor names and their shortcuts, which are then used to pick a constructor in UIPickerView and also to load their logo on the top of an App.

 ```swift